 Our blue acrylic tallits are 24” long and 72”’ around the shoulders.
-The crown, which is worn around the neck, reads “Blessed are You, O Lord our God, King of the Universe, Who has command us to wear the tzizit.”
+The crown, which is worn around the neck, reads “Blessed are You, O Lord our God, King of the Universe, Who has commanded us to wear the tzizit.”
 The tzizit is the fringe of the garment.
-The corners read “God will bring us to Zion joyfully.”
+The corners read “God will bring us to Zion joyfully.” [page down for details]

 The Tallit is worn for morning prayer, during the week as well as on Shabbat and other Holy Days.

 What is a Tallit?

 It is a prayer shawl, the most authentic Jewish garment.
 It is a piece of linen or wool with special fringes on each of the four corners.